 Pensions vary in complexity.
 Some are relatively straightforward whilst others, in particular public sector or other final salary schemes, can be much more complicated.
 When a marriage breaks down a couple might not appreciate the importance of taking pensions into account as a key, and perhaps even the most valuable, asset on divorce.
 It may be that you’re a long way from retirement and how you’re going to manage then may not seem the most pressing issue.
 But underestimating or overlooking pensions is a ticking time bomb that could blow up in your face many years down the line when it might be too late to do anything about it.

 Getting the right legal and financial guidance and support is therefore vital when dealing with pensions (and indeed the other assets and financial issues) in the event of a divorce.
 Mills & Reeve, the team behind divorce.co.uk, has a national reputation for advising on pensions.
-Head of Family Law Nigel Shepherd and consultant David Salter were part of the team that originally trained the judges when pension sharing was introduced in December 2000.
+Head of Family Law Nigel Shepherd was part of the team that originally trained the judges when pension sharing was introduced in December 2000.
 Partner Philip Way along with judges, academics and financial professionals, is a member of the Pensions Advisory Group, which is aiming to promote greater understanding about pensions on divorce and greater consistency in the way they are dealt with.
 Others in the Mills & Reeve team across the country regularly speak and write about this area of law.

 At Mills & Reeve we understand the importance of advising cost-effectively on the issues that arise on family breakdown.
 But advice on the financial consequences, including advice about the pensions aspects, should be considered an investment that can pay real dividends in the years to come.